What are the Best West Coast Mirror Styles for Semi Trucks?

 - Embossed Chevron Style: a more custom look to differentiate the rig.

-Ranging from heated mirrors to non-heated economy-type mirrors to luxury mirrors with chrome finishes, there is a mirror style for every truck on the roads today.
+Spanning from heated mirrors to non-heated economy-type mirrors to luxury mirrors with chrome finishes, there are numerous designs to consider.

 Typical West Coast Mirror Designs

-All west coast mirrors feature a flat, large rectangular shape that offers a wider video of the rose.
+All West Coast mirrors feature a flat, large rectangular shape that offers a wider view of the road.
+The glass is cushioned in a vinyl gasket.

-Alternative mirror styles like the aero style mirror feature a more aerodynamic design with a streamlined shape that features a rotating head for greater visibility.
+Alternative mirror styles—like the aero-style mirror—feature a more aerodynamic design with a streamlined shape and a rotating head for greater visibility.

 The square corner is a classic, functional design mirror with crisp 90-degree corners.

-This plain West Coast mirror assembly is a functional and rugged choice for a lot of commercial trucks.
+This plain-Jane West Coast mirror assembly is a functional and rugged choice for a lot of commercial trucks.

 Available in chrome and regular finishes, it's ideal for drivers who prefer a no-frills, functional mirror.